wszlosek/Game-of-Life/README.md

    python3 main.py
 ```
 ## Technologies
 The program was written in Python.
-Also needed were the "NumPy" and "Matplotlib" libraries which were used to generate the graph and the animation.
+Also needed were the "NumPy" and "Matplotlib" libraries which were used to generate the chart and the animation.

 ## Examples of program effects